curlpipe/ox/README.md

 #### Saving the file

-The simple keyboard shortcut of <kbd>Ctrl + S</kbd> can be used to save the current file.

-The simple keyboard shortcut of <kbd>Ctrl + W</kbd> can be used to "save as" the current file to a specific path.
+The simple keyboard shortcut of <kbd>Ctrl + S</kbd> can be used to save the current file and <kbd>Ctrl + W</kbd> can be used to "save as" the current file to a specific path.

 #### Closing Ox